 You can read a brief excerpt that was published in Wired.
 Doesn’t do the whole thing justice though.

 In 1995, Penguin issued a paperback edition WITH AN INDEX.
 Yes, those of you who bitched and whined about no index in the hardback can now be happy.
-And in the New, NEW version (with a spiffy iMac on the cover) there is a chapter with exclusive stuff on how Steve Jobs came back and saved Apple.
+And in the version after that (with a spiffy iMac on the cover) there is a chapter with exclusive stuff on how Steve Jobs came back and saved Apple.
 (For now.)